Parenting a child with a vision impairment

 To book onto RNIB's Living Well with Sight Loss Parent Pathways course, please complete the form below.

-RNIB Shape and Share events bring children, young people and their families together with no cost attached, for peer support, to share experiences and take part in fun activities both in person across the UK and virtually via Microsoft Teams.
+RNIB Shape and Share events bring children and young people with a vision impairment plus their families together for peer support, to share experiences and take part in fun activities both in person across the UK and virtually via Microsoft Teams.